erlerobot/erle_gitbook_python/file_inputoutput/files_basics.md

 ---

-#####Checking if it is closed
+#####Checking if the file is closed

 Finally, we'll want a way to test whether a file we've opened is closed.
 Sometimes we'll have a lot of file objects open, and if we're not careful, they won't all be closed.
-We csn check it with:
+We can check it with:

 ```
 f = open("bg.txt")